-- Marco Polo traveled through mountains and desert to get to China.
+- Marco Polo traveled through mountains and deserts to get to China.
 (In our game, we return via the same route; Marco Polo returned a different way).

 - A paiza (golden passport given to Marco Polo’s father from the emperor of China) provided the travelers a degree of protection from Mongol warriors and gave the travelers hospitality in caravansaries along the way.

-- Silk and porcelain from China was worth a lot in Venice.
+- Silk and porcelain from China were worth a lot in Venice.

-- Other places on the trade route provided Europe with tin, rugs, jade, and porcelain.
+- Other places on the trade route provided Europe with tin, rugs, and jade.

 - Between Italy and China are many mountains and deserts.

-- Preparation is required before entering a desert, and travelling through the desert is taking a chance.
+- Preparation is required before entering a desert, and traveling through the desert is taking a chance.